romandunets/node-express-skeleton/README.md

  * How to organize routing for large applications
  * How to set up JWT authentification for private routes
  * How to encrypt user passowrd in database
+ * How to manage and check user rights
+ * How to manage multi-environment configuration

 ## Features
 Unathorized user can only create a new user account.
 Every authorized user can manage his own set of items using the full set of CRUD operations.